marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 29. What tool can be used to deploy multiple containers at once?

 Docker-Compose can deploy multiple containers at once using a 'docker-compose.yml' file.

+30. What kind of file format is required for us to deploy a container set?